Healthdirect Free Australian health advice you can count on.

 • swollen glands in the neck

-Children with these symptoms will be very uncomfortable and irritable.
-There are many conditions that have similar symptoms, and your doctor will exclude these before diagnosing Kawasaki disease.
+Your child may also be very uncomfortable, irritable and will usually look unwell.
+There are many conditions that have similar symptoms.
+Your doctor will exclude these before diagnosing Kawasaki disease.

 What causes Kawasaki disease?